Original Star Trek

 tunics and slacks.
 Mini-skirts came later.

-Susan Oliver as the captive girl, Vina,
+Susan Oliver as the captive girl, Vina, wore a variety of costumes,

 the most memorable being that of an Orion slave dancer.